mariamreda/directed-acyclic-graph/README.md

 # directed-acyclic-graph
-below directed acyclic graph using NetworkX package
+directed acyclic graph using NetworkX package

+1. Get the characteristics of the graph in terms of number of nodes, number of edges, the start node and the end nodes.
+2. Get list of all paths from the root to the leaves of the tree.